Mare-X/FileCompressor-Vencord/README.md

-# File Compressor (Vencord userplugin)
+# File Compressor (Vencord plugin)

 Automatically compresses **images** and **videos** so they fit Discord’s upload limit before you send them.
 Built for the **10 MB** free tier, with presets for 25 MB / Nitro limits or a custom cap.

-Processing runs **entirely in your browser** (ffmpeg.wasm for video).
+Processing runs **entirely in your browser/app** (ffmpeg.wasm for video).
 Nothing is uploaded to a third-party server.

 ## Features